inkline/inkline.io/content/docs/utilities/css/spacing.md

 ---
-title: Utilities - Spacing - Inkline
+title: CSS Utility Classes - Spacing - Inkline
 description: You can use a wide range of responsive margin and padding utility classes to modify an element’s appearance.
 ---

-# Spacing Utilities
+:ContentHeading{ title="Spacing" subtitle="CSS Utility Classes" }
 ## You can use a wide range of responsive margin and padding Utilities to modify an element’s appearance.

 The spacing utility classes are named using the following format: